Problem Space Transformations for Out-of-Distribution Generalisation in Behavioural Cloning: Related Work

 The core idea of imitation learning is that of extracting a control policy from high-quality data \cite{schaal1999imitation, osa2018algorithmic}.
 Imitating expert trajectories can be framed in various formulations, encompassing both offline \cite{ross2010efficient, kim2022demodice} and online \cite{ho2016generative, garg2021iq} methods.
 A core technique that has recently risen to prominence is that of behavioural cloning (BC) \cite{bain1995framework, ross2010efficient}, which casts the problem as supervised learning, and optimizes a policy by minimizing the distance of its output to expert actions.
 Due to its offline nature, BC notoriously suffers from accumulating errors \cite{ross2010efficient}.
 However, BC has been instrumental to multiple recent advances in robotic manipulation \cite{zhao2023learning, zhao2024aloha}, in which good demonstrations can be easily collected \cite{kumar2022should}.
 In this context, diffusion-based parametrizations \cite{chi2023diffusionpolicy} have arisen as an expressive policy class, capable of modelling multi-modal behaviours.
 Finally, formal understanding of BC has also gradually advanced \cite{block2023butterfly, foster2024behavior}, and performance guarantees have become more practical \cite{xu2020error, block2024provable}.

 \paragraph{Using Robotic Manipulation Properties in Policy Learning} Past work has explored exploiting different invariances and equivariances in robot manipulation learning.
 In \cite{simeonov2022neural}, learnt $\mathrm{SE}(3)$-equivariant object representations, which have an object point cloud as input, are deployed to enable a pick and place system that requires only a few demonstrations.
 In \cite{sim3_equivariant_policies}, $\mathrm{SIM}(3)$ equivariance (which additionally to $\mathrm{SE}(3)$ includes scale equivariance) is embedded in the object representation learning module (again from point clouds) as well as in the BC policy network module.
 The work in \cite{yang2024equibot} takes a similar approach, though adding a $\mathrm{SIM}(3)$-equivariant Diffusion Policy as the BC policy module.
-Recent work additionally explores the usefulness of the \textit{locality} of manipulation problems to increase sample efficiency by predicting actions as displacements to points in the scene point cloud \cite{zhang2024leveraging_locality}.
-All of the above works assume that the scene entities are sensed as point clouds.
+Recent work additionally explores the usefulness of the \textit{locality} of manipulation problems to increase sample efficiency by predicting actions as displacements to points in the scene point cloud \cite{zhang2024leveraging_locality} (thus assuming 3D sensing) or by leveraging gaze data \cite{takizawa2025enhancing}.
 Some past work also looks at the benefits of introducing $\mathrm{SO}(2)$-equivariance to online \cite{wang2022mathrmso2equivariantreinforcementlearning} and offline RL \cite{tangri2024equivariant_offline_RL} where the scene entity poses are assumed to be available.